SESYNC-ci/syllabi/docs/_posts/2020-10-07-data-science-whirlwind.md

 * How to [chain functions using pipes](https://cyberhelp.sesync.org/census-data-manipulation-in-R-lesson/#chaining-functions) (`%>%`)
 * Using column names to refer to variables in tables (e.g. `Species` instead of `iris$Species`)

-### Detailed agenda for tidyverse lesson

-- **10:00-10:30**: The beginning of the lesson will introduce the learning objectives and explain some details of what the tidyverse is.
-Then we will start working through code examples.
-Kelly will do live-coding demonstrations that students will follow along with using a fill-in-the-blanks style worksheet.
-The first section covers functions for reading data using readr, fs, and purrr.
-- **10:40-11:00**: After a short break we will resume by going over answers to the first set of exercises.
-Kelly will be availabe during the break time to answer questions.
-During all of the breaks, students can work on exercises independently, with others, or just take a break.
-The second section will cover functions in stringr and lubridate.
-- **11:10-11:45**: We will go over answers to the next set of exercises, then cover functions in glue and ggplot for formatting in plots.
-- **11:55-12:30**: The final section will cover functions in forcats and tidyr, and conclude with a summary and some time for remaining questions.

 ### git lesson

 The git lesson has an asynchronous "homework" component beforehand, combined with live coding and lecturing on the day of the workshop.
 This lesson is designed for people who already have some familiarity with using git and GitHub for version control.
 You will do the [git in the shell lesson] beforehand as homework and then we will go through the [advanced git lesson] live on the day of the workshop.